 Why Is It So Important to Fill Out a W-9?

 While Form W-9 itself never reaches the IRS, it’s a stepping stone to accurate tax reporting.
-This form is necessary to prepare organizations to file Form 1099 and stay in compliance with IRS regulations.
+This form is necessary to prepare organizations to file Form 1099 and stay compliant with IRS regulations.

-If an organization fails to file Form 1099 correctly or on time (the deadline is January 31), they may receive penalties from the IRS, depending on how late the forms are filed.
+If an organization fails to file Form 1099 correctly or on time (the deadline is January 31), it may receive penalties from the IRS, depending on how late the forms are filed.

 If your organization won’t be able to file Form 1099 on time, you may be able to request an extension by submitting Form 8809 to the IRS.
 However, the IRS does not automatically grant extensions—which is why filling out Form W-9 and Form 1099 promptly is so important!